dmsc/tbxl-parser/README.md

   ? usr(asmRut, 1, 2)      : ' Call routine.
 Should be relocatable and less than 242 bytes.
 ```

+### `$incdata` directive.

+This directive allows including data from a binary file to a `DATA` BASIC
+statement.
+The content of the file is read at parsing time and the full content
+is stored as is.
+The syntax of the directive is:

+  `$incdata` `"`*fileName*`"`  [ , *offset* [, *length* ] ]

+The optional *offset* parameter specifies a starting offset in bytes for the
+included data, and the optional *length* parameter specifies the number of
+bytes to read.
+If *length* is not given, the file read completely.

+Note that you can use this directive to store arbitrary bytes inside the
+statement, but BASIC parses the actual data at `READ` time.

 ## Limitations and Incompatibilities

 There are some incompatibilities in the way the source is interpreted with the